elopio/docs/source/includes/_glossary.md

 When a [Designated Reporter](#designated-reporter) submits a [Report](#report), they must put up an amount of REP on an [Outcome](#outcome) that is equal to the Designated Reporter Stake.
 Note that this amount is calculated differently than the [No-Show REP Bond](#designated-report-no-show-rep-bond).

 The Designated Reporter Stake is not a static value.
 It rises as more Designated Reporters Report incorrectly and falls as more of them report correctly.
-It is also calculated differently than the [No-Show REP Bond](#designated-reporter-no-show-rep-bond); however, their minimum values are calculated in the same way in order to guarantee a maximum of 20 7-day [Dispute Rounds](#dispute-round) before a [Fork](#fork) occurs.
+It is calculated differently than the [No-Show REP Bond](#designated-reporter-no-show-rep-bond); however, their minimum values (0.175 REP) are the same to guarantee that a maximum of 20 7-day [Dispute Rounds](#dispute-round) are required in order to raise 1.25% of all REP to cause a [Fork](#fork).

-The minimum value for the Designated Reporter Stake is calculated as follows:

-Since more than 1.25% of all existing REP must be Staked on an Outcome to cause a Fork to occur, that means that the threshold for causing a Fork is 11,000,000 REP * .0125 = 137,500 REP. In order for there to be a maximum of 20 7-day [Dispute Rounds](#dispute-round) before a [Fork](#fork) occurs, the minimum value for the Designated Reporter Stake is 137,500 REP / 2^20 = 0.1311302185 REP.

 ## Designated Reporting